 Stripping wire gets repetitive and boring when you're stringing a line of electrical outlets or recessed lights.
 You wish for automation.
 Then, on your next visit to the home improvement store, automation rears its head in the form of the Klein Katapult Wire Stripper and Cutter.
 Can this help?

 We found it fun to use, helpful in some contexts, but largely unnecessary.
 Here's why.

 - Klein Tools 11063W 8-22 AWG Katapult Wire Stripper

 - Strips the plastic coating from electrical wires from 22 gauge up to 8 gauge (This is a wire stripper, not cable ripper).

-- Important distinction to note: it cuts 8-20 gauge solid copper wire, but only 10-22 braided copper wire.
+- An important distinction to note: It cuts 8-20 gauge solid copper wire, but only 10-22 braided copper wire.

 - Costs about 3X more than Klein's smaller, lighter, and cheaper manual stripper.

 - Wire cutter built in, separate from the stripping area.